-Both the Basel Convention and the Canadian Export and Import of Hazardous Waste and Hazardous Recyclable Material Regulations forbid export of hazardous waste for disposal but allow for shipments of electronics to be exempted from regulation if they are being sent for reuse.
-Ostensibly, this policy is good, as it encourages reuse, which has a better value in terms of environmental benefit than recycling, and it provides a channel for poorer countries to get some expensive electronic goods at low prices.
-The problem is that it remains fairly simple for a shipper to claim that a shipment is designated "for reuse," even if that may not be the case.
+Both the Basel Convention and the Canadian Export and Import of Hazardous Waste and Hazardous Recyclable Material Regulations control the export and import of hazardous wastes going for disposal and recycling through a prior informed consent procedure.
+Shipments of electronics are controlled when the material meets the definition of hazardous waste under the Convention and some restrictions apply to certain used electronic materials sent for purposes of recycling (including reuse) between OECD countries.

+Ostensibly, this policy is good, as it encourages reuse and it provides a channel for poorer countries to get some expensive electronic goods at low prices.
+The problem is that it remains fairly simple for a shipper to claim that a shipment is designated "for reuse", even if that may not be the case.